MEET THE GUIDES/COACHES

 The openness, certain boundaries and barriers come down when it is a group of women.
 There are no stupid questions.
 Everyone figuring out how to manipulate the machine with what you have.

-Tina Currie - Tail Guide in Pemberton BC
+Tina Currie - Tail Guide for travelling clinics

 What do you like most about sledding?